Hasan Arat: Sports administration

-On 27 November 2024, a day after Beşiktaş JK parted ways with football team general coordinator Samet Aybaba and board advisor Brad Friedel, Arat resigned from Beşiktaş's football branchs' presidency.
+On 27 November 2024, a day after Beşiktaş JK parted ways with football team general coordinator Samet Aybaba and board advisor Brad Friedel, Arat resigned from Beşiktaş's football branches' presidency.
 In the statement made by Beşiktaş to KAP, it was reported that Hüseyin Yücel took over Arat's duty and was also noted that Arat will continue as the chairman of the board of directors, while Yücel, Mete Vardar and Onur Göçmez will manage the football team.
 Vice President Göçmez also announced his resignation on the same day, but according to a statement from the club, the board did not accept it and persuaded him to stay.

 Two days later, on 29 November 2024, Arat resigned from Beşiktaş JK presidency due to personal reasons.

 Basketball career

 Hasan Arat played professional basketball for 7 years.
 After beginning his career at Adana Demirspor, he played for 5 years for Besiktas Gymnastics Club (BJK) from 1977 -1981.
 He was the Vice-President of Besiktas Gymnastics Club (BJK) from 1998-2000.

 Hasan Arat started playing basketball in Fenerbahçe infrastructure and had his jubilee in Galatasaray.